Tempered AI Assessment

 - 59% say AI has improved code quality

-Are you aware that 45% of AI-generated code contains security vulnerabilities (Veracode 2025)?
+Are you aware that AI-generated code introduced security flaws in 45% of coding tests (Veracode 2025)?

 Sources 1